turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   block_count desc;
 ```

-### Most frequently triggered WAF rules
+### Identify the most frequently triggered rules

-Identify which WAF rules are blocking/allowing the most traffic.
+Analyze rules that are most frequently triggered to assess their effectiveness.

 ```sql
 select